-I have had hash on the brain for awhile now.
-After, two recent, and delicious brunches at Serpentine, where I had lip smacking hash.
+I have had hash on the brain for a while now.
+After, two recent, and delicious brunches at Serpentine, where I had lip-smacking hash.
 Then last weekend, my friend Cheryl, wowed me with a home cooked brunch of brown butter waffles, blood orange salad, and homemade hash with poached eggs.
 Oh, and, I cannot forget the insanely delicious bacon.
 Cheryl, recipe????

 I have never made a hash, so I decided to wing it; after all, I had time.
 I cut up the leftover corned beef, and cooked it long and slow with some onions, and garlic, until everything was slightly crispy, and caramelized.
-While this was smelling up the kitchen, in a good way, I plunged Russet, and his cousin Sweet Potato to their death.
+While this was smelling up the kitchen, in a good way, I plunged Russet and his cousin Sweet Potato to their death.
 It was perfect.
 Really it was.
 It was raining, slightly chilly out (did I say that already), and the coffee was going down all too well.
 I was feeling creative, so I kept the recipe going.
 Cheryl served her hash with baked kale, which added a nice crunch to her recipe.
-Since, I did not have the time to do this, I just chopped up a hand-full and tossed it into the hash.
+Since I did not have the time to do this, I just chopped up a hand-full and tossed it into the hash.
 The colors were great.
 Vibrant, and delicious.
 The finishing touch was perfectly poached eggs, a sprinkle of grey salt, and a dash of fresh cracked black pepper.
 Now, this is how a Sunday should be; long, and slow cooked.

-If you are vegetarian, leave out the corned beef.
+If you are a vegetarian, leave out the corned beef.
 This recipe will make a sweet potato hash, with the addition of a little more sweet and russet potatoes.

 Corned Beef Sweet Potato Hash